joshmont53/Hart-SC-Coaches-Hub/replit.md

 ## Overview

-SwimCoach is a professional swimming coaching session logging platform designed for poolside use on tablets and mobile devices.
-The application enables coaches to record detailed training sessions, track swimmer attendance, manage squads, and analyze performance data.
-Built with a mobile-first approach, it prioritizes efficiency and usability in wet, poolside environments with generous touch targets and clear visual hierarchy.
+SwimCoach is a professional swimming coaching session logging platform for poolside use on tablets and mobile devices.
+It enables coaches to record training sessions, track attendance, manage squads, and analyze performance data.
+The platform is designed with a mobile-first approach, prioritizing efficiency and usability in wet, poolside environments through generous touch targets and a clear visual hierarchy.

 ## User Preferences